gutschke/nginx_auth_sso/README.md

     password_entry := HASH(HMAC($password, $salt))

-When a user tries to log in, we provide the browser with the $salt value and with a signed timestamp that serves as a $challenge:
+When a user tries to log in, we provide the browser with the $salt value and with a signed timestamp that serves as a $challenge; the
+$sso_secret signing key is an arbitrary random string and automatically generated when nginx starts:

     challenge := HMAC($current_time, $sso_secret)